JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-Free/02-Why-Use-the-Free-Monad/08-Embedded-Compilers.md

 # Embedded Compilers

+What is a compiler?
+Generally, a compiler will parse some high-level language (human-readable source code) and convert it into a lower-level language (platform-specific machine code)

-Previously, we saw that we could "interpret" the `Free` monad into another monad, namely, `Effect`.
+Previously, we saw that we could "interpret" the `Free` monad into another monad, namely, `Effect`, to simulate state manipulation effects.
 However, what if we recursively interpreted the `Free` monad into another `Free` monad for a few rounds until the last one gets interpreted into the `Effect` monad?
 ```purescript
 type Free1 = Free f a
 type Free2 = Free g a